What is Fraunhofer UK Research?

 Yes.
 IP generated by contract research with industry funding will be available to the funder(s) under the IP terms and conditions agreed for the particular project.
 We understand that you need access to IP and that will happen with all projects.
 IP generated by self-funded Fraunhofer Research Centres in the UK will be owned by Fraunhofer UK Research Limited and will be made available for licence.

-Fraunhofer-Gesellschaft (Society) is keen to promote their brand and model globally and have established affiliated Research Centres in the USA, Portugal, Italy, Austria and Chile as well as offices in other countries.
+Fraunhofer-Gesellschaft (Society) is keen to promote their brand and model globally and have established affiliated Research Centres in the USA, Sweden, Portugal, Italy, Austria and Chile as well as offices in other countries.
 Fraunhofer-Gesellschaft considers that the model of industrial engagement, which they have developed over the past approximately 40 years, represents the “gold-standard” for bridging the “valley of death” between University activities and industrial requirements.
 Any surplus generated in the UK will be reinvested in the UK.
 IP generated in the UK will be owned by Fraunhofer UK Research Limited

 Which German based Fraunhofers will Fraunhofer CAP work with?

 As part of the Fraunhofer network, Fraunhofer CAP will have close links with Fraunhofer Institutes in Germany and worldwide.
 However, Fraunhofer CAP’s key partner is Fraunhofer IAF, in Freiburg, Germany.
 There have also been projects with Fraunhofer ILT, Fraunhofer IPMS and Fraunhofer IWES to date.

 Will the Institute of Photonics continue as part of the University of Strathclyde?

 Yes.
 The Institute of Photonics will continue to pursue high quality research with high impact using a balance of Research Council, Industrial and collaborative (Horizon Europer, InnovateUK etc.) support.

 Almost all of the Institute’s 60 personnel will remain as the Institute of Photonics, within the Faculty of Science, University of Strathclyde.
 In order to seed Fraunhofer activity and establish Fraunhofer CAP quickly, a select few Institute researchers who have a strong industrially focussed activity, as well as some support staff, transferred to Fraunhofer CAP.